 \item The \textbf{Iris} Plants Dataset comprises three classes, each with 50 instances, representing different iris plant species.
 The dataset contains four numerical attributes in centimeters: sepal length, sepal width, petal length, and petal width.

-\item The \textbf{Spambase} dataset consists of 57 attributes, each representing the frequency of a term appearing in an email, such as the ``address".
+\item The \textbf{Spambase} dataset consists of 57 attributes, each representing the frequency of a term appearing in an email, such as the ``address’’.

 \item The \textbf{tic-tac-toe} endgame dataset encodes all possible board configurations for the game, with ``x'' playing first.
 It contains attributes (X, O, and blank) corresponding to each of the nine tic-tac-toe squares.